roskenet/feature-of-the-day/num_1/README.md

 kotlinc HelloWorld.kt
 ```

-Let's run it with the `kotlin` command.
+And run it with the `kotlin` command.
 ```shell
 kotlin HelloWorldKt
 ```